Pinnacle West Capital (NYSE:PNW) Updates FY 2021 Earnings Guidance

 Pinnacle West Capital (NYSE:PNW) updated its FY 2021 earnings guidance on Friday.
 The company provided earnings per share guidance of $5.250-$5.350 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.980.
 The company issued revenue guidance of -.Pinnacle West Capital also updated its FY 2022 guidance to $3.800-$4.000 EPS.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, December 1st.
-Investors of record on Tuesday, November 16th will be paid a $0.85 dividend.
-The ex-dividend date is Monday, November 15th.
-This represents a $3.40 dividend on an annualized basis and a yield of 5.08%.
-This is a boost from Pinnacle West Capital’s previous quarterly dividend of $0.83.
-Pinnacle West Capital’s payout ratio is presently 67.19%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, December 1st.
+Investors of record on Tuesday, November 16th will be given a $0.85 dividend.
+This is a positive change from Pinnacle West Capital’s previous quarterly dividend of $0.83.
+The ex-dividend date of this dividend is Monday, November 15th.
+This represents a $3.40 dividend on an annualized basis and a dividend yield of 5.21%.
+Pinnacle West Capital’s dividend payout ratio (DPR) is 67.19%.

-In related news, CEO James R. Hatfield sold 3,327 shares of the company’s stock in a transaction dated Tuesday, November 9th.
-The shares were sold at an average price of $63.76, for a total value of $212,129.52.
-The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Insiders own 0.29% of the company’s stock.
+In related news, CEO James R. Hatfield sold 3,327 shares of the stock in a transaction on Tuesday, November 9th.
+The stock was sold at an average price of $63.76, for a total value of $212,129.52.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Company insiders own 0.29% of the company’s stock.

-A hedge fund recently raised its stake in Pinnacle West Capital stock.
-Morgan Stanley grew its position in shares of Pinnacle West Capital Co.
-(NYSE:PNW) by 79.1% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 727,344 shares of the utilities provider’s stock after buying an additional 321,287 shares during the quarter.
-Morgan Stanley owned approximately 0.64% of Pinnacle West Capital worth $59,620,000 as of its most recent filing with the Securities and Exchange Commission.
+An institutional investor recently raised its position in Pinnacle West Capital stock.
+Morgan Stanley boosted its holdings in shares of Pinnacle West Capital Co.
+(NYSE:PNW) by 79.1% in the second quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 727,344 shares of the utilities provider’s stock after acquiring an additional 321,287 shares during the quarter.
+Morgan Stanley owned 0.64% of Pinnacle West Capital worth $59,620,000 at the end of the most recent quarter.
 86.18% of the stock is currently owned by institutional investors and hedge funds.

 Pinnacle West Capital Corp. is a holding company, which engages in providing energy and energy-related products.
 It offers regulated retail and wholesale electricity businesses and related activities, such as electricity generation, transmission and distribution through its subsidiary, Arizona Public Service Co The company was founded on February 20, 1985 and is headquartered in Phoenix, AZ.